Reviews You Can Rely On

 Outweighed only by our test's heftiest pedal, the Blackspire Robusto (505 grams), this pedal is anything but lightweight at 490 grams.
 Below that, the next heaviest models, the crankbrothers 5050 and Spank Spike, lost 40 and 70 grams to the Saint MX80 at 450 and 420 grams.
 Obviously this is not the choice for the weight conscious, but if you want a rock solid pedal that can take a beating, look no further.

-shimano saint mx80 mountain bike flat pedal review - these pedals are too heavy for our more weight-conscious testers.
+shimano saint mx80 - these pedals are too heavy for our more weight-conscious testers.

 These pedals are too heavy for our more weight-conscious testers.